YonekuraLab/CryoGridTools/README.md

 ### RetainerStocker
 Retainer stocker for JEOL CRYO ARM electron microscopes.
 The stocker accommodates four retainers, and is usually kept inside a desiccator till use.

+### TubeHanger
+TubeHanger can hang 50 ml tube with string in liquid nitrogen.
+This allows for smooth loading and unloading of the stackers.

 ## Authors
 Tasuku Hamaguchi and Koji Yonekura